hashicorp-education/learn-consul-nomad-vm/README.md

 ### Clean up jobs

 Stop and purge the hashicups and autoscaler jobs.
+The [`nomad job stop` command](https://developer.hashicorp.com/nomad/docs/commands/job/stop) can accept more than one job.

 ```
 nomad job stop -purge hashicups autoscaler